 We hope these methods have helped you understand how to disable Android’s automatic WiFi shutoff.
 This covers android devices of all types.
 If you can’t find a feature on your phone or the internet, you can try searching for it in your phone’s settings.
 When you see your phone’s WiFi working on its own accord, know that there must be some settings in your phone that allow it to do so.
 Disabling them is all that is required.

-So, this was a complete lesson on how to disable automatic WiFi turn-on on Android.
+So, this was a complete lesson on how to stop WiFi from turning on automatically on Android.
 Would you please let us know in the comments section if you have any questions about our guide on Stopping WiFi turn-on automatically on Android?

 Please tell us if this trick worked for you as well!
 Share your thoughts in the comments section below.
 Is there anything else you can think of?
 The comment section below is open for discussion.